eskutcheon/ManhwaFormatter/README.md

 ![NEW IMAGES](assets/examples/new_img_grid.png)

-This particular trial was done with a minimum height of 3200, using the original image heights, though this can be set arbitrarily with the arguments shown in the [Usage section](##Usage).
+This particular trial was done with a minimum height of 3200, though this can be set arbitrarily with the arguments shown in the [Usage section](##Usage).